cyberlibrarian/cyberlibrarian.github.io/_pages/detection-engineering-notes.md

 > Detection engineering is the process of identifying threats before they can do significant damage.
 Detection engineering is about creating a culture, as well as a process of developing, evolving, and tuning detections to defend against current threats. -- CrowdStrike

+> Detection engineering transforms information about threats into detections....
+Detection engineering transforms an idea of how to detect a specific condition or activity into a concrete description of how to detect it. -- Florian Roth

+> Detection engineering is by no means limited to the detection of events (activity).
+It also includes detecting conditions (states), often used in digital forensics or incident response. -- Florian Roth

+> A Threat Detection Engineer is someone who applies domain knowledge on designing, building or maintaining detection content in the form of detections generating alerts; or interfaces in the form of dashboards or reports supporting the security monitoring practice within an organization. -- Alex Teixeira

+> Detection engineering is a process—applying systems thinking and engineering to more accurately detect threats.
+The goal is to create an automated system of threat detection which is customizable, flexible, repeatable, and produces high quality alerts for security teams to act upon. -- Laura Kenner, uptycs

+> Detection engineering functions within security operations and deals with the design, development, testing, and maintenance of threat detection logic. -- Mark Stone, panther

+> Detection engineers design and build security systems that constantly evolve to defend against current threats. -- Josh Day, gigamon

+> Threat hunting and detection engineering are different specializations, but are closely related.
+They have common goal of finding attackers using available data, whether its the attackers that got past your detections (threat hunting) or the next ones through (detections). -- Mark Simos

 ### Perspectives

 - Florian Roth : [About Detection Engineering](https://cyb3rops.medium.com/about-detection-engineering-44d39e0755f0)